Dinel13/Go-green-projects/README.md

 &nbsp;
 &nbsp;

-#GET one category
+# GET one category

-get all data recomendation for ONE category
+get all data recomendations for ONE category

 **URL** : `https://asia-southeast2-our-philosophy-314515.cloudfunctions.net/recomendation`